 It is not in doubt that online gambling has seen a big spike in popularity in recent years.
 The trend was hastened in the last 12 months as a result of many land-based bookmakers and bricks and mortar casinos having to close their doors due to the COVID-19 pandemic.

 According to data from the Gambling Commission, between April 2019 and March 2020, Britain’s total gross gambling yield (GGY) stood at a whopping £14.2 billion.
+An example of such a business would be sbobet.

 While this demonstrated a drop of 0.6 percent on statistics from the previous 12 months, remote sector GGY increased by more than eight percent to a total of £426.3 million.